 How Do You Make Wood Burn Slower?

-There are plenty of ways that you will be able to make sure that your wood is burning slower.
+There are plenty of ways to make sure that your wood is burning slower.
 This will ensure that the heat from the fire will last all night.

 First, stoke the coals occasionally.
 In most cases, you’ll just need to do this every few hours.
 Stoking the coals and the logs will help them to continue to burn slowly and evenly.
 It will also disperse heat around the stove.